 Focus on one thing that cuts through the listener clutter enough to resonate.
 Find relevant topics and deliver it in relatable ways that interest and entertain the audience.
 Don’t confuse those two things.
 Relevant and relatable are not the same.

-A good measure of whether the content is worthy of being a “one thing” is if it is promote-able.
+A good measure of whether the content is worthy of being your “one thing” is if it is promote-able.
 Would you tease it?
 Is it worthwhile?
 What is the highlight in this 15 minute period?
-If you don’t have something in every quarter hour, you aren’t prepared.
+If you don’t have something in every quarter hour that has potential of keeping listeners tuned in, you aren’t prepared.

 One Thing Per Hour

 One of those four things per hour must be strong enough to cause a listener reaction.
 It doesn’t have to cause them to take physical action (phone call, email, visit to a website or social media page, etc).
 We’re talking about emotional responses.
 A laugh, a smile, a provocative comment that inspires thought.
 How can you measure it?